Einstein once said:

 The study concludes that “order and disorder are prevalent in both nature and culture and each environment offers advantages for different outcomes.”

-Three experiments were conducted to test the hypotheses that orderly environments lead people toward tradition and convention, whereas disorderly environments encourages the exact opposite behavior – the breaking of tradition and convention – and that both settings can alter preferences, choice, and behavior.
+Three experiments were conducted to test the hypotheses that orderly environments lead people toward tradition and convention, whereas disorderly environments encourage the exact opposite behavior – the breaking of tradition and convention – and that both settings can alter preferences, choice, and behavior.

 In the first study, participants were asked to fill out questionnaires in an office.
 Some participants completed the task in an orderly office, while others did so in a messy, disorderly and unkempt office.